gmu-crg/gmu-crg.github.io/sp-23/talk-3.md

 In this two-part lecture, we will attempt to address two fundamental questions — what are lattices, and what makes them cryptographically interesting?
-For the first part, we review the mathematical background, introduce the shortest vector problem and consider the LLL algorithm, all the while building towards modern foundations of lattice-based cryptography.
+For the first part, we review the mathematical background, introduce the shortest vector problem and consider the LLL algorithm, all with an eye towards modern foundations of lattice-based cryptography.

 <br/>